wRadion/10FFLiveWPMScript/README.md

 Currently, it only supports **English** and **French** normal+advanced tests, custom tests and competitions.

 On other languages, the values displayed might not be accurate.

+If you wish me to add keystrokes rules for your languages, feel free to create an issue or contact me on Discord.

 ## Misc informations